nferdica/cpf-validate-script/README.md

 * **CPF Cleaning:** CPF should be provided in the format 'XXX.XXX.XXX-XX' or as a continuous string of numbers.
 * **Repetitive Sequences:** CPFs like '111.111.111-11' are considered invalid regardless of the calculations.
 * **Verifier Digit Calculation:** The calculations follow the standard algorithm used by the Federal Revenue.

+## License

+This script is provided "as is", without any warranties of any kind.
+Use it at your own risk.

+Feel free to adjust or add any additional information as needed!